TACC/deployer-docs/source/getting-started/index.rst

 .. code-block:: bash

-    $ export version=dev
-    $ docker run  -v $(pwd):/conf tacc/deployer:$version --setup
+    $ docker run  -v $(pwd):/conf tacc/deployer --setup

-This step pulls down the image and installs a small alias script, ``deployer.sh``, in the current working directory.
+This step pulls down the latest stable version of the Deployer Docker image and installs a small alias script, ``deployer.sh``, in the current working directory.

+.. note:: Different versions of Deployer can be installed by specifying a TAG on the ``tacc/deployer`` image.

-With the alias installed, simply issue commands directly to the script; for e.g.
+With the alias installed, simply issue commands directly to the script.
+For example. validate your installation by
+executing:

 .. code-block:: bash

     $ ./deployer --help

-will display help.
+which should display the help.

 Basic Usage